How Do Medical IoT Devices Improve Patient Care? Key Examples

 These regulations require the integrity and safety of personal health information from medical IT solutions.
 If a medical device that collects patient data lacks industry standards, the identifiable data can be exposed, leading to fraudulent insurance claims and other consequences.

-When creating any medical hardware or software for use in healthcare environments, connected medical devices cybersecurity is one of the biggest challenges.
-In 2019, 82% of healthcare institutions reported that they experienced hacker attacks against healthcare devices.
-Thus, the demand for healthcare IoT security has increased.
-The internet only continues expanding, and so do security vulnerabilities.
+When creating medical hardware or software for use in healthcare environments, connected medical devices cybersecurity is one of the biggest challenges.
+Around 1 in 5 connected medical devices use outdated or unsupported operating systems.
+These include MRI and X-ray scanners.
+Such vulnerabilities in the IoT medical devices sector can cause critical data breaches.
+Thus, the demand for healthcare IoT security is very high.
 Since tracking devices involve a lot of sensitive information, it’s crucial for them to use proper encryption and comply with regulations.

 Primary measures to protect IoT medical devices from security breaches include: